buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcExternalReferenceResource/Entities/IfcExternalReference.md

 _IfcExternalReference_ is an abstract supertype of all external reference entities.

-> HISTORY&nbsp; New entity in IFC2x.
+> HISTORY  New entity in IFC2x.

 { .change-ifc2x4}
-> IFC 2x4 CHANGE&nbsp; Attribute _Identification_ renamed from ItemReference, attribute _Location_ datatype changed, and inverse attribute _ExternalReferenceForResources_ added.
+> IFC 2x4 CHANGE  Attribute _Identification_ renamed from ItemReference, attribute _Location_ datatype changed, and inverse attribute _ExternalReferenceForResources_ added.

 ## Attributes

 ### Location
 Location, where the external source (classification, document or library) can be accessed by electronic means.
 The electronic location is provided as an URI, and would normally be given as an URL location string.
 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; The data type has been changed from _IfcLabel_ to _IfcURIReference_
+> IFC4 CHANGE  The data type has been changed from _IfcLabel_ to _IfcURIReference_
 > .

 ### Identification